Martinsjsu/Disaster-Response-Pipline/data/README.md

-### This folder for data processing of this project, which including "disaster_categories.csv", "disaster_messages.csv", "process_data.py" and "DisasterResponse.db".
+### This folder is for data processing of this project, which including "disaster_categories.csv", "disaster_messages.csv", "process_data.py" and "DisasterResponse.db".